 WireGuard on EdgeRouter X — a quick note

 WireGuard is known for speed and simplicity.
 Its availability on EdgeRouter X depends on your EdgeOS firmware.
-If WireGuard is supported in your version: Best free vpn edge for 2025: the ultimate guide to top free vpn edge options, performance, safety, and how to choose
+If WireGuard is supported in your version:

 - Install or enable the WireGuard package/module.